peterdewit/mcp-docker-guard/README.md

+# Don't use this

+This is untested, don't use it as is.

 # Docker Guard + MCP Wrapper

 A minimal, safe Docker control layer plus a simple MCP wrapper for LLM use.